fkooman/php-secookie/README.md

 or `withoutX()` you get a copy of the current `SessionOptions` with the new value set.
 It will NOT modify the existing object!

+# Security

+This library uses `bin2hex` to convert a binary random string to "hex".
+It will use the `sodium_bin2hex` function if available.
+It is highly recommended you install the `php-sodium` extension.
+It is a core extension since PHP 7.2.

 # Testing

 [PHPUnit](https://phpunit.de/) tests are included.
 You can easily run them: